 - Limit alcohol

-Your doctor may suggest that you check your blood pressure at home.
-The easiest way to do this is to use a digital blood pressure monitor.
-You can get a monitor from your local drug store, hospital, clinic or online.
-Your doctor can help you find a monitor that is right for you and show you how to use it.
-Many pharmacies and grocery stores also have in-store monitors that you can use for free.
+Your doctor may ask you to check your blood pressure at home with a digital blood pressure monitor.
+Many pharmacies and grocery stores have in-store monitors that you can use for free.
+You can also get a monitor from your local drug store, hospital, clinic or online.
+Your doctor can help you find a monitor that is right for you and can show you how to use it.

-When you check your blood pressure, your result will be given as two numbers.
-Both numbers are important.
+When you check your blood pressure, your result will be two numbers.
+Both numbers are important:

-- The first number (or top number) is your systolic pressure.
+- The first (top) number is your systolic pressure.
 This is the pressure in your arteries and veins when your heart is beating and the pressure is at its highest.

-- The second number (or bottom number) is your diastolic pressure.
+- The second (bottom) number is your diastolic pressure.
 This is the pressure in your arteries and veins when your heart is between beats and the pressure is at its lowest.

-For most people a normal blood pressure is less than 120/80 (or 120 over 80).
-This means that your systolic pressure should be 120 or less and your diastolic pressure should be 80 or less.
+For most people a normal blood pressure is less than 120/80 mm Hg (120 over 80).
+This means that your systolic pressure should be 120 mm Hg or less and your diastolic pressure should be 80 mm Hg or less.
 If either number is too high, your blood pressure is high.

-Ask your doctor what your blood pressure should be and how often you should check it (or have it checked).
+Ask your doctor what your blood pressure should be and how often you should have it checked or check it on your own.

 - Do not add salt to your food when cooking or eating.
 Try cooking with fresh herbs, lemon juice or spices.

 - Choose fresh or frozen vegetables instead of canned.
-If you do use canned vegetables, rinse them with water before eating or cooking them.
-This helps to remove extra salt.
+If you do use canned vegetables, rinse them with water before eating or cooking to remove extra salt.

 - Shop for items that say “reduced-sodium” or “low-sodium.”
-If you have kidney disease, make sure to check that these items do not contain potassium as a salt-substitute.
+If you have kidney disease, check that these items do not contain potassium instead of salt.

-- Avoid processed foods, such as frozen dinners and lunch meats.
+- Limit processed foods, such as frozen dinners and lunch meats.